- Cannot make or receive VoIP calls.

 Will I be able to port my existing voice number from Telkom?

-Yes, you ill need your latest Telkom bill, proof of payment, an authorisation form, pay the R25 (once-off) and have a zero balance on your Telkom phone account.
+Yes, you ill need your latest Telkom bill, proof of payment, an authorisation form, pay the once-off and have a zero balance on your Telkom phone account.

 How can I track the progress of my VoIP order?

-I have intermittent call and quality drops, what could this be?
+I have an intermittent call and quality drops, what could this be?

 This can sometimes be the challenge with Internet calls; as your device has to share the internet with many other devices and users and there may be no priority for your Voice connection.